jt14den/swc-tt-lecture-notes/12-live.md

 4. **[Live Coding](13-live) (30/45m)**
 5. [Lessons and Objectives](19-lessons) (30/20m)

-**cornerstones**

-* One of the cornerstones of Software and Data Carpentry teaching is live coding:
-    * instructors don't use slides, but work through the lesson material, typing in the code or instructions, with workshop participants following along
+* Don't use slides in our teaching, but we work through the lesson via live coding.
-* **This Section** explains how it works, why we use it, and provides general tips.
+* We plug into a projector and ask the learners to follow along.
+* In this section we'll go over a how it works and give some tips for doing effective live coding.

 ## Why live coding?

-> Teaching is theater not cinema.
-> -- Neal Davis

-* We do not use slides in our lessons.
-* Instead instructors plug their laptop into the projector and work through the lesson script, typing code, reformatting data and talking as we go.
+But first a question for everyone:

 >##Up and down
 >What do you think some **advantages and challenges** of live coding are from both a learner's and an instructors point of view?
 (5min)